Jamtara Wilderness Camp

 Children can enjoy walks to the village, cycle around the lodge and buffer forest which is very exciting.
 Plus there is a pool to splash around in.
 Please note though safaris are not ideal for very small children.

-The Wilderness Camp is on a Jungle Plan or an All Inclusive Plan.
-The All inclusive plan includes all meals and refreshments & refreshments on game drives, walks in buffer zones, cookery classes.
-Meals- Lunch and Dinner are offered in a common dining area, with semi tiled flooring.
+Guests staying at Jamtara Wilderness Camp can choose between a jungle plan or an all-inclusive Plan for their board basis.
+We recommend the all-inclusive plan which includes all meals and refreshments & refreshments on game drives, walks in buffer zones, cookery classes.
+Lunch and Dinner are offered in a common dining area, with semi tiled flooring.

 This area is in the center of the lodge and also houses a small library, a small lounge area, pantry and the cooking demonstration take place here.

 Meals offered are generally continental food including soups, salads and also local cuisines.
-You can let them know in advance of any special meal requests and they will be happy to accommodate most requests.
+Let us know in advance of any special meal requests; the team at Jamtara will be happy to accommodate most requests.

-You can choose between exciting safaris, village walks, walks in buffer zone with an experienced naturalists.
-Special cooking classes can be arranged, cycles are provided and children can either cycle around or splash in the pool.
+Guests at Jamtara Wildnerness Camp can choose between exciting safaris, village walks or walks in buffer zone with an experienced naturalists.
+Special cooking classes can also be arranged, bicycles are provided and children can either cycle around or splash in the pool.